zuhlke/engineering-posts/drafts/builder-pattern-tables.md

 }
 ```

 So, every time you add a table to your component, you need to specify all the columns of your table using the `TableColumnConfigBuilder`.
 The builder itself is fairly straightforward.
 For each build step, you simply modify the generic column definition by adding, removing, or changing attributes.
-For example, in the build step `date()` we define a value getter, a min. and max. width and change the formatting of the cell to date formatting.
+For example, in the build step `date()` we define a value getter, a `min` and `max` width and change the formatting of the cell to date formatting.
 Below is an excerpt of our table builder with a few sample steps:

 ```typescript
 /**